fancompute/wavetorch/README.md

 # wavetorch

-In this repository I am exploring the solution and optimization (learning) on the two-dimensional scalar wave equation with pytorch.

-## Contents
+## Overview

+This package is for solving and optimizing (learning) on the two-dimensional (2D) scalar wave equation.
+Vowel data from [Prof. James Hillenbrand](https://homepages.wmich.edu/~hillenbr/voweldata.html) is in `data/`, study scripts are in `study/`, and the package itself is in `wavetorch/`.
+This package uses `pytorch` to perform the optimization and gradient calculations.

-The following study scripts represent different entry points to the code.
+The best entry points are the study scripts which are described in the section below.

+## Formulation

+TODO.

+## Studies

  * `study/train.py` - Primary script for training on vowel recognition
  * `study/inference.py` - Script for performing inference from saved trained models
  * `study/vanilla_rnn.py` - Testing a vanilla RNN on the vowel recognition task (not working and very sensitive to weight initialization)
  * `study/propagation.py` - For performing basic solves of propagating waves

-## Example
+### Example

 Below is an example of running `train/train.py` from `ipython`.